heiinhei911/job-scraper/README.md

 Part I - Job Scraper: Python, Beautiful Soup, Selenium, Pandas, Scikit-learn, Spacy

 # Credits

-This project and its data are intended for educational purposes only.

 All data come from JobsDB.com HK.
 All rights reserved to JobsDB.com HK.